-The equations for calculating relative permeability and capillary pressure and corresponding parameters are listed in Table 6.
-They are all from the Van Genuchten(1980) paper.
+The equations for calculating relative permeability and capillary pressure and corresponding parameters are listed in Table 5.
+They are all from Van Genuchten(1980).
 Changes in porosity and permeability due to mineral dissolution and precipitation are taken into account in our model.
 Changes in porosity during the simulation are monitored by tracking changes in mineral volume fractions.
 We chose a simple grain model of Kozeny-Carman to calculate changes in permeability due to changes in porosity, although the actual porosity-permeability correlation in geologic media depends on a complex interplay of many factors such as pore size distribution, pore shapes, and connectivity.
 The Kozeny-Carman equation relates permeability k (in m2) to porosity () by

 (4)